 Most of all, native plants are fun, interesting, colorful and attractive.
 They can provide hours of enjoyment ranging from hands-on puttering to admiring your mature, native plant landscape from your favorite lawn chair.
 You can help reestablish native plant communities in our part of Montana by choosing to landscape with native plants.
 Regardless of the scale of the project, you can help conserve water and other natural resources while restoring and celebrating the unique character of our where the prairies meet the mountains landscape.

 How do I get started?

 Begin to tune into native plants and their habitats.
 The Montana Native Plant Society sponsors hikes and field trips that provide opportunities to learn about native plants and plant communities.
-While hiking or driving the backroads around Helena, take note of where certain native plants grow, and what plants are often found growing together.
-Because the Helena area encompasses both prairies and mountains, arid lowlands and wetlands, it is important to conduct a site inventory to determine the conditions on your property.
+While hiking or driving the backroads around your area, take note of where certain native plants grow, and what plants are often found growing together.
+Because Montana encompasses both prairies and mountains, arid lowlands and wetlands, it is important to conduct a site inventory to determine the conditions on your property.
 Use the Recommended Species for Native Plant Landscaping in the Helena Area handout provided with this packet and the Creating Native Landscapes brochure to match up your soil, light and water conditions with appropriate species of grasses, wildflowers, groundcovers, shrubs, trees, vines or cactus.
 These references will also help you identify plants that are perennial, biennial, annual, or self-seeders.
 Then consider using native plants that occur together in natural habitats.
-The Helena area has an average annual minimal temperature between -25 to -30 degrees F. and a daily average maximum of around 87 degrees F. We are considered to be in Zone 4 and you may see references to that when you do plant research.
-Our average annual precipitation ranges from about 11 inches in the Helena, Townsend and Boulder areas to 14 inches in Basin and almost 19 inches in Lincoln.
+Find out what the average annual minimal temperature and daily average maximum temperatures are for your part of the state.
+We are considered to be in Zone 4 and you may see references to that when you do plant research.
 If you are building a new home, work with your contractor to insure that displaced topsoil is stored so you can use it to develop landscaped areas, and leave as many natives as possible undisturbed.
-See Resources for Native Plant Landscaping in the Helena Area for more information on how to work within nature's guidelines.
+See Resources for Native Plant Landscaping on this website for more information on how to work within nature's guidelines in your area of the state.
 Prepare your area for planting using the recommended strategies in the Creating Native Landscapes brochure.
 Weed control and site preparation may need to be done prior to planting and while native plants are becoming established on the site.
 Remember, it takes time for seeds or transplants to become firmly rooted.
 You should expect native plants to take longer to become established and extra care, weeding, shelter from sun or wind, and water may be required.

 Plants or seeds?